rmsouza01/MC-MRI-Rec/README.md

 We are providing 50 (+10 for testing) T1-weighted MR datasets acquired on a clinical MR scanner (Discovery MR750; GE Healthcare, Waukesha, WI).
 Data were acquired with a 12-channel imaging coil.
 The inverse fast Fourier transform (iFFT) was applied to the k-space data in the readout direction.
 Similarly, to the single-channel coil challenge, this allows you to treat this problem as a 2D problem while at the same time undersampling on two directions (slice encoding and phase encoding).
 The acquisition matrix size for each channel was 256×218×170 (with a few exceptions).
 The reference images were reconstructed by taking the channel-wise iFFT of the collected k-spaces and combining the outputs through the conventional sum of squares algorithm.

+We are providing the train and validation sets.
+The data are split as follows:
+- Train: 40 subjects - 10,240 slices
+- Validation: 10 subjects - 2,560 slices
+- Test: 10 subjects - 2,560 slices (not provided, it will be used to test the model you submit)
 ## Download

 The dataset can be downloaded from the [Calgary-Campinas Dataset website](https://sites.google.com/view/calgary-campinas-dataset/home?authuser=0).